UniqueBanana78/EvenG2-OpenAI-Agent/README.md

 # EvenG2-OpenAI-Agent
-Middleman between Even G2 Smart Glasses Agent and OpenAI API
+Middleman between Even G2 Smart Glasses Agent and OpenAI API.

 A Python server application that listens for Even AI agent messages, passes them on to the OpenAI API, and sends responses to the glasses - it achieves near-realtime responses when used with non-reasoning models.

+Chat to your Even G2 Smart Glasses as if you were chatting to ChatGPT!!

 Bypasses the need for OpenClaw etc.